National redoubt

-A national redoubt or national fortress is an area to which the (remnant) military forces of a nation can be withdrawn if the main battle has been lost or even earlier if defeat is considered inevitable.
+A national redoubt or national fortress is an area to which the remaining military forces of a nation can be withdrawn if the main battle has been lost or even earlier if defeat is considered inevitable.
 Typically, a region is chosen with a geography favouring defence, such as a mountainous area or a peninsula, to function as a final holdout to preserve national independence and host an effective resistance movement for the duration of the conflict.

 Western Europe

 Belgium

 From the middle of the 19th century until 1914 the fortress city of Antwerp was the official National Redoubt of Antwerp in Belgium.

 Fortress Antwerp was a defensive belt of fortifications built in two rings to defend Antwerp.
 Antwerp was designated to be a national redoubt (Réduit national or De versterkte stelling Antwerpen) in case Belgium was attacked.
 It was built in the period 1859–1914.
 In total it encompasses a belt of fortifications of 95 km.
 During the 1914 Siege of Antwerp it held out for 12 days.